Erasiel/algds-eng/exercises/exercises_09_graphs.md

                                   "get_edges")
 ```

 When is one representation better than the other?
-Compare graph representations by implementing `edge_exists` and `get_edges` and analyzing their time complexity. `edge_exits` should determine wether a given edge exists in the graph, and `get_edges` should return the list of all edges in the graph.
+Compare graph representations by implementing `edge_exists` and `get_edges` and analyzing their time complexity. `edge_exits` should determine whether a given edge exists in the graph, and `get_edges` should return the list of all edges in the graph.

 ---